Single Enforcement Body and Enforcement Powers

 Employment Tribunal

-The Employment Tribunal will remain the primary way for individuals to enforce individual employment rights for complex cases or contract disputes.
-The Plan to Make Work Pay suggests that the Government will work further to digitise the employment tribunal process but it has not suggested that it will increase investment in the tribunal system, which gives rise to a concern that the expansion of employment rights will slow down the tribunal process significantly and add to the backlogs, causing more delays in dealing with claims.
-This is not set out in the Employment Rights Bill.
+The Employment Tribunal remains the primary way for individuals to enforce individual employment rights for complex cases or contract disputes.
+The Plan to Make Work Pay suggested that the Government will work further to digitise the employment tribunal process but it has not suggested that it will increase investment in the tribunal system, which gives rise to a concern that the expansion of employment rights will slow down the tribunal process significantly and add to the backlogs, causing more delays in dealing with claims.
+Indeed, concerns have been raised throughout the bill’s passage about delays and under-resourcing of the tribunal system and whether reforms under the ERA 2025 will simply magnify this.

 In addition, there is now a new power for the Fair Work Agency to step into the shoes of a worker and bring proceedings on the worker’s behalf (see the ‘Single Enforcement Body’ subsection above).